U.S. to probe India's Mahindra over Fiat Chrysler Jeep complaint

 The U.S. International Trade Commission (ITC) said in a statement that it was launching a patent-related investigation into the India automaker’s ROXOR vehicle.

-The ITC said the complaint was related to the import and sale of certain motorized vehicles and components that Fiat Chrysler (FCHA.MI) had alleged infringed on its trademarks.
+The ITC said the complaint was related to the import and sale in the United States of certain motorized vehicles and components that Fiat Chrysler (FCHA.MI) had alleged infringed on its trademarks.
 The agency said it would aim to complete its probe within 45 days.

-Mahindra (MAHN.NS) said last month that Fiat Chrysler had filed a patent violation complaint with the ITC against the company and said the complaint was without merit.

 Representatives of Mahindra and Fiat Chrysler could not immediately be reached for comment.